semanticarts/gist/README.md

 download.
 The folder will have a name like `gist8.0.0_webDownload`

 1. ZIP up the resulting folder and put it where we host our downloads.

+## Serializer tool

+You can also run the `serialize` tool manually to format RDF OWL files to our standard format.

+Examples:

+Call it without arguments to show usage, e.g.:

+     C:\dev\gist> tools\serialize.bat

+     Serialize tool

+     usage: serialize somefile.owl
+     e.g.: serialize gistAddress.owl

+Call it with an argument to serialize the specified file in place (overwrites the file!), e.g.:

+     C:\dev\gist> tools\serialize.bat OntologyFiles\gistAddress.owl
+     1 file(s) copied.
+     serializing OntologyFiles\gistAddress.owl